• Skip to primary navigation

-Here are a few tips for improving your manuscript for your book or ebook.
+Here are a few tips on how to improve your manuscript for your book or ebook.
 I’ve mentioned this earlier but it is important as it will avoid costly revisions and make the formatting process much more straightforward.

 Whichever type of book you aim to produce, an accurate manuscript is of the utmost importance.
 If you plan to produce a standard Kindle or ePub ebook, good formatting is even more vital.
 Why?
 Text reflows within the ebook depending on text size determined by the user.
 Incorrect formatting/punctuation and random spacing may not be discernible on your manuscript, but may wreak havoc once in ebook format.